Unfair Dismissal - Everything you need to know

 What is considered unfair dismissal?

-It’s the termination of an employee’s contract without a fair reason, as a result of discrimination based on a protected characteristic, or in a direct contradiction with current
+It’s the termination of an employee’s contract without a fair reason, because of discrimination based on a protected characteristic, or in a direct contradiction with fair process.

 Cases differ depending on a country’s legislation.
 However, when considering grounds for unfair dismissal in the UK, it’s often easier to look at what constitutes fair dismissal, as this can serve as a reference for judgement.